This post may contains affiliate links, which means I receive a small commission at no cost to you. Please read the full disclosure here.

 For many people, this may be a challenge.
 Society has taught us to spend every single penny we have.
 Not to save it.
 Debt is completely acceptable for most people.
 Here at Money Bliss… debt needs to be paid off in order to reach financial freedom.

 In addition, lifestyle creep is a slippery slope most people fall victim to at some point in their lives.

-Just a note… Living below your means is not the same as living within your means.
-Living within your means is the same as making ends meet.
+- Living WITHIN your means is the same as making ends meet.
 You have just enough to get by each and every month.
-Living below your means leads to greater things, specifically financial independence.

 Benefits of Living Below Your Means